Abdoul Mbaye

 Abdoul Mbaye is a Senegalese banker and politician who was Prime Minister of Senegal from April 2012 until September 2013.
 He is a technocrat who was appointed prime minister by President Macky Sall following the latter's win in the 2012 presidential election.

 Early life

-Abdoul Aziz Mbaye is born on was born on 13 April 1953, in Dakar.
+Abdoul Aziz Mbaye was born on 13 April 1953, in Dakar.
 He is the son of judge Keba Mbaye, dead in 2007, who was the first president of the Supreme Court of Senegal, president of the Constitutional Council, a member of the International Olympic Committee and of the International Court of Justice.
 Abdoul Mbaye is the eldest in a family of three brothers and five sisters, including Cheikh Tidiane Mbaye, CEO of Sonatel.

 Abdoul Mbaye studied in Senegal at the University of Dakar and at France's HEC Paris and Paris-Sorbonne University.
 He is also a graduate of Cheikh Anta Diop University.

 Banking career

 In 1976 he joined the Central Bank of West African States as an economist in the research department, before becoming the International Monetary Fund's Director of the Division of Planning in 1981.
 He also worked in Ivory Coast at some point.
 He then took over as CEO of Banque de l'Habitat du Sénégal in 1982.
 In 1990 he was a part of the restructuring team for BIAO-Sénégal, then becoming CEO of the re-modeled Compagnie Bancaire de l'Afrique Occidentale, where the bank initiated the first company leasing in Senegal and started the first investment fund in west Africa.

 He was also the president of the Federation of Associations of Banks and Financial Institutions of the West African Economic and Monetary Union and the Senegalese Professional Association of Banks and Financial Institutions and the head of Attijari Bank Senegal (majority owned by Attijariwafa), which he acquired as the head of a consortium to turn around the ailing bank.
 He also worked with the IMF in developing regulations for investment funds in west Africa.
 At the African Finance and Investment Group, he was an administrator.